About PCB Cupid

 Shop

-From dev boards to connectors, sensors, and power modules — the PCB Cupid shop stocks the components engineers actually reach for.
+From GLYPH dev boards to G-Sense sensors and G-Mod power modules — the PCB Cupid shop sells self-designed, locally manufactured open-source hardware.
 Every listed product has been hand-evaluated by our hardware team.

 Explore Shop